emory-cs-infovis-master/scrollytelling/README.md

 }
 ```

 Ok now let's add our first transition to make this change a bit more smoothly.
 I'd like the colour to change from it's original to the new value over the course of half a second.
-We can achieve this using d3's built in handling of transitions:
+We can achieve this using d3's built in handling of transitions.
+The transition and duration methods can get chained onto the selection just like other methods in d3 that modify selections:

 ```Javascript
    svg.selectAll(".bar")